 The raw materials used to make many of the artifacts found at Poverty Point came from far away.
 The map above shows where some of these materials came from.
-Scroll over the red dots to see examples of artifacts made from some of these resources.

 Artifacts not to scale.
 All artifact photos © Jenny Ellerbe

 Atlatl weight; Catahoula sandstone